-- IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
-Enter the IP address into the field. - > Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0 - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS - Enter the DNS Server IP address into the boxes if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field.
+- > IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
+Enter the IP address into the field. - > Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0 - > Default Gateway - Enter the gateway IP address into the box if required. - Primary DNS Enter the DNS Server IP address into the boxes if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field.

-After you complete the above, click Next, the Wireless settings page will appear below.
+After you complete the above, click Next, the Wireless settings page will appear, shown in Figure 3-9.